ghively/thehub/CORE_INTERFACE.md

 - Transport: STDIO MCP required.
 The Hub connects and performs MCP handshake.
 - Readiness: Core is considered ready once tools are registered and pingable.

+Note: The Core-to-Hub interface is transport-agnostic from the client’s perspective.
+Whether a client connects to the Hub over STDIO (Command) or WebSocket (URL), the same namespaced tools and behaviors are exposed without Core-specific reconfiguration.

 ## Namespacing & Tool IDs
 - The Hub assigns a namespace (e.g., `action1:`) and exposes tools as `<ns>.<tool>`.
 - Core tool names should be stable and descriptive.